yanyiik99/scheduler-app/README.md

-# Getting Started with Create React App
+# TESTING PROJECT SCHEDULER APP REACT PWA

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was use CRA [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## SHORT DESCRIPTION

+This Project I build with REACT PWA make a scheduler app with local data use state management Next plan I'll improve with integrated a redux and API ||
+Cache or localstorage or Redux Persist

 In the project directory, you can run: